Tendinopathy andchronic pain

 Extracorporeal shockwave therapy

 Delivers low-energy shockwaves directly to the damaged tendon to increase blood flow and encourage appropriate healing.

-This procedure is not approved for all types of tendinopathy and has mixed results in the literature.
+This procedure is primarly recommended for calcific tendinopathy of the shoulder and has mixed result in the literature.

 Percutaneous tenotomy is a cost-effective, time-saving, and lower-risk treatment option.

 The Ocelot™ Nano is indicated for fragmentation and debridement of soft tissue.
 It can be used under ultrasound guidance to disrupt the damaged tendon and restart the healing process.